rivapereira/career-buddy/log_bugs.md

 ## ✅ Bug 11: No Visual Loading
 Status: Partially Fixed

+## Simplifying Vis planner since i realized people aren't going to scroll dwn for things, so reducing number of buttons

 Evidence: Markdown placeholders like Loading... could be more visible; generate_all is cleanly wired but no spinner/async.

 # ⚠️ Partially Fixed / Needs Follow-Up